kakazex/xxmi-gimi-dll/README.md

 Fork xxmi-gimi for build dll.
 ========

 **XXMI DLL** is a fork of [3dmigoto](https://github.com/bo3b/3Dmigoto/), a Direct3D modding tool.
-Developed as part of the **XXMI Project** by the [AGMG Community](https://discord.gg/agmg), it serves as a core component of the [XXMI Launcher](https://github.com/SpectrumQT/XXMI-Launcher).
+Developed as part of the **XXMI Project** by the [AGMG Community](https://discord.gg/agmg), it serves as a core component of the xxmi-gimi mods.
 This fork focuses on streamlining the original, enhances compatibility and introduces performance and usability improvements.

 ## Key differences